Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 52 of 82 games this season, Denver and its opponents have scored more than 224.5 points.
+- In 52 of 82 games this season, Denver and its opponents have combined to total more than 224.5 points.

-- Denver has an average total of 228.3 in its contests this year, 3.8 more points than this game's over/under.
+- The average point total in Denver's games this year is 228.3, 3.8 more than this matchup's over/under.

 - Denver has entered the game as favorites 61 times this season and won 43, or 70.5%, of those games.

+- Denver has a record of 19-6, a 76% win rate, when it's favored by -350 or more by bookmakers this season.

-- The moneyline for this contest implies a 77.8% chance of a victory for the Nuggets.
+- The Nuggets have a 77.8% chance to win this game based on the implied probability of the moneyline.

 Timberwolves Betting Records & Stats

-- Minnesota has played 46 games this season that have gone over 224.5 combined points scored.
+- Minnesota has played 46 games this season that finished with a combined score over 224.5 points.

-- Minnesota's outings this season have a 231.6-point average over/under, 7.1 more points than this game's point total.
+- Minnesota's average game total this season has been 231.6, 7.1 more points than this matchup's over/under.

 - The Timberwolves have won in 21, or 48.8%, of the 43 contests they have been named as odds-on underdogs in this year.

-- Minnesota has a record of 1-3 when it is set as the underdog by +260 or more by sportsbooks this season.
+- Minnesota has a record of 1-3 when it is set as the underdog by +260 or more by oddsmakers this season.

-- The moneyline set for this matchup implies Minnesota has a 27.8% chance of coming away with a victory in the contest.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)